adiozdaniel/raid-drawing/Docs/README.md

 A new instance of Circle.

 Example Usage in main.rs
-To create a single, specific circle using this function, use the following code snippet in your main.rs:
+To create a single, specificly positioned circle, use  the following code snippet in your `main.rs`:

 ```rs
 let center = gs::Point::new(500, 500);